 The purpose of a brand statement is to help others understand what your company does, why it does it, and what makes it unique.
 Essentially, it’s a unique selling proposition, which gives you your own brand identity.

-An example of a branding statement (a real estate business): “Our company helps people find their dream home for less.”
+“Our company helps people find their dream home for less.”

-An example of a personal brand statement of a marketer: “I help startups achieve their true potential by creating powerful digital marketing strategies.”
+“I help startups achieve their true potential by creating powerful digital marketing strategies.”

 Why Write a Brand Statement?